The Immigration Medical Exam, Explained

 The cost of the medical exam varies significantly by location and provider.
 Boundless customers have reported paying between $100 and $500, but $200 is typical.
 Unfortunately, there is no government funding for the immigration medical exam, so you’ll have to pay this cost yourself.

 The process for scheduling the medical exam and the validity period of the results depend on where the family member seeking a green card is applying from.

 When to schedule: You have two options as far as when to schedule your appointment:

-1. Schedule it before you begin the green card application process.
+Option 1: Schedule your medical exam before you begin the green card application process.
 In this case, you would submit your medical exam results with your application package (including all government forms and supporting documents).
 This process is known as “concurrent filing.”
-You are not required to do it this way.

 How to schedule: Use the USCIS “find a doctor” tool, or call the USCIS Contact Center at 1-800-375-5283 (TTY: 1-800-767-1833) to locate a nearby civil surgeon authorized to perform immigration medical exams.
 Let the doctor’s office know that you are contacting them to set up a medical exam appointment for immigration purposes.

-When to schedule: You may schedule your medical exam only once you’ve received your green card interview appointment letter from the National Visa Center (NVC), which is part of the State Department that processes green card applications for relatives living abroad.
+When to schedule: You may schedule your medical exam only after you’ve received your green card interview appointment letter from the National Visa Center (NVC), which is part of the State Department that processes green card applications for relatives living abroad.
 The State Department explicitly instructs family members seeking a green card from abroad not to schedule their medical exam until they’re notified of their green card interview date.